 YMCA Harrison Branch – 4-5 year-olds (2009-2010)

 YMCA – Jordan Branch – 6-7 year-old All City Travel (2012)

 Panther Youth Basketball – K-1 and 2nd Grade (2011-2013)

-Growing up, I was a decent athlete.
+Growing up on the Alabama Gulf Coast, I played youth baseball, football, and tennis.
 I earned varsity letters in high school for football and tennis.
 I also played junior varsity baseball and basketball.
-Unlike most baseball instructors, I did not play college or professional baseball.
+Unlike many baseball instructors, I did not play college or professional baseball.
 That lack of experience, however, turned out to be an asset for me.
-I knew I was a total amateur and complete nobody in baseball.
 I understood that I didn’t know anything about batting mechanics.
-So, when I started doing research on hitting, I was ready and eager to learn.
+So, when I started doing research on hitting, I was ready to learn.
 I had an open mind and no preconceptions or biases about the proper way to bat.
 I read extensively and watched a lot of videos.
 When I was around professional coaches, I always took the opportunity to ask questions about mechanics and teaching strategies.
 This same approach also applied to my study of pitching.

 My professional background in research (Ph.D. in political science) and the physical sciences (BS in chemical engineering) helps me understand the “science” part of hitting and throwing a baseball.
 I took an interest in the physics of both hitting and throwing with a focus on concepts like the kinematic sequence, axis rotation, ground force production, energy transfer, bat path, etc. As a result, I can give good explanations for all the mechanics I teach and all the drills I recommend.